nicholaides/cecil/README.md

 # Cecil

 An experimental templating library for generating source code.
-Leverages Ruby's flexible syntax so that your templates can look as much like their output as possible.
+Leverages Ruby's flexible syntax so that your templates can look like the source code you want to generate.

 ## Features